-A number of WC's SHLAA sites and Green Belt land parcels are shown to be at varying risk from fluvial, tidal and surface water flooding and residual risk.
-Development consideration assessments for all assessed SHLAA sites and Green Belt land parcels are summarised through a number of strategic recommendations within this report and the Development Sites Assessment spreadsheet in Appendix B. The strategic recommendations broadly entail the following:
+A number of WC's SHLAA sites are shown to be at varying risk from fluvial, tidal and surface water flooding and residual risk.
+Development consideration assessments for all assessed SHLAA sites are summarised through a number of strategic recommendations within this report and the Development Sites Assessment spreadsheet in Appendix B. The strategic recommendations broadly entail the following: